-Polyphagous Shot Hole Borer (PSHB) (Euwallacea sp.) is an invasive non-native beetle, which is known to spread fungi that the beetle uses as a food source, including Fusarium euwallaceae, Graphium euwallaceae, and Paracremonium pembeum.
+Polyphagous Shot Hole Borer (PSHB) and Kuroshio Shot Hole Borer (KSHB) (Euwallacea sp.) are two morphologically indistinguishable invasive non-native ambrosia beetles (collectively known as SHBs), which are known to spread fungi that the beetles uses as a food source, including Fusarium euwallaceae, Graphium euwallaceae, and Paracremonium pembeum.
 These fungi species cause Fusarium Dieback (FD) by stopping the flow of water and nutrients.
-There are currently over 137 native and non-native tree species known to be susceptible to infestation, with additional species being observed periodically (Eskalen 2016).
-The primary indicators of PSHB include entrance hole borings of approximately 0.85mm in diameter, staining of the wood surrounding the hole, as well as sugary exudate, or gum-like residue.
+There are currently over 148 native and non-native tree species known to be susceptible to infestation, with additional species being observed periodically (Eskalen 2016).
+The primary indicators of SHB presence include entrance hole borings of approximately 0.85mm in diameter, staining of the wood surrounding the hole, as well as sugary exudate, or gum-like residue and possibly saw dust.
 Advanced FD presents as limbs and trunk sections dying and falling to the ground, and ultimate death of the entire tree.

-In the fall of 2015, PSHB was positively identified in the Tijuana River Valley by Dr. Akif Eskalen of the University of California Riverside (UCR), Department of Plant Pathology and Microbiology, in coordination with U.S. Fish and Wildlife Service (USFWS).
+In the fall of 2015, SHB was positively identified in the Tijuana River Valley by Dr. Akif Eskalen of the University of California Riverside (UCR), Department of Plant Pathology and Microbiology, in coordination with U.S. Fish and Wildlife Service (USFWS).
 A significant majority of the mature willows (Salix spp.) both upstream and downstream of Hollister Street bridge were observed to be dead or dying, with clear defoliation, standing snags, and an abundance of downed deadwood.

-At the time of this 2016 mitigation site visit, the majority of the riparian canopy appeared to be leafed-out and healthy, relative to conditions of the riparian corridor upstream.
-While no focused survey for PSHB was conducted within the mitigation site specifically, it is recommended that periodic monitoring of the tree health within the mitigation site be conducted to detect any significant decline in tree health, and/ or presence of PSHB, so that appropriate management could begin as early as possible if warranted.
+At the time of the 2017 mitigation site visit, the majority of the riparian canopy within the mitigation site appeared to be leafed-out and healthy, however towards the western end of the site (Figure 3) there were several stands recently dead willows, some of which were still standing snags, and some of which had fallen, blocking the equestrian trail.
+Dudek visually examined the trunks, and observed entrance holes and residue consistent with SHB presence.
+Dudek recommends that tissue samples are collected from these trees and submitted for laboratory analysis to determine if fungi species associated with SHB is present.
+It is also recommended that regular monitoring of the tree health within the mitigation site be conducted to detect any significant decline in tree health, and/or presence of SHB, so that appropriate management can begin as early as possible if warranted.

-Subject: 2016 Condition Verification for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Project, San Diego County, California
+Subject: 2017 Condition Verification for the Tijuana River Emergency Channel Maintenance Wetland Mitigation Project, San Diego County, California

-It is currently recommended that no wood or other plant material be exported off-site in areas of PHSB infestation.
-Instead, plant material cut for removal from the site should be chipped, appropriately stockpiled on site, and solarized for 4 to 6 months.
+It is currently recommended that no wood or other plant material be exported off-site in areas of SHB infestation.
+Instead, plant material cut for removal from the site should be chipped, appropriately stockpiled on site, and solarized for 4 to 6 months if intended to be exported off site at a later date.
+If the material is intended to stay on site, then chipping to minus one inch and spreading the chips thinly on the ground may be sufficient for up to a 99 percent kill of the target pathogens.
 Alternatively, plant material may be burned on-site if feasible.
-All tools and equipment that comes in contact with plant material suspected of being infested with PSHB should be sterilized before leaving the site with 5 percent bleach solution, 70 percent ethanol, or Lysol disinfectant spray.
-The knowledge base on PSHB is continuing to evolve, and management guidance may change over time.
+All tools and equipment that comes in contact with plant material suspected of being infested with SHB should be sterilized before leaving the site with 5 percent bleach solution, 70 percent ethanol (or isopropyl), or Lysol disinfectant spray.
+The knowledge base on SHB is continuing to evolve, and management guidance may change over time.
 It is recommended to consult with appropriate authorities to access current guidance in the future.